Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Steering Committee Member

-Dr. Irène P. Mathieu is a writer and Assistant Professor of Pediatrics at the University of Virginia, where she serves as affiliate faculty in UVA’s Center for Biomedical Ethics and Humanities.
-Irène earned a BA in International Relations from the College of William & Mary before completing a Fulbright fellowship in the Dominican Republic.
+Dr. Irène P. Mathieu is a writer and assistant professor of pediatrics at the University of Virginia, where she serves as affiliate faculty in UVA’s Center for Biomedical Ethics and Humanities.
+Mathieu earned a BA in international relations from the College of William & Mary before completing a Fulbright fellowship in the Dominican Republic.
 She earned her MD from Vanderbilt University and completed a residency in general pediatrics at the Children’s Hospital of Philadelphia, where she was selected as a Global Health Track resident.
+Mathieu is also the author of three poetry collections and serves as an associate editor for the humanities section of the Journal of General Internal Medicine.
+Often called an “eco-poet,” she has developed curricula using poetry to teach undergraduates, medical students, and pediatric residents about social determinants of health.
+She is particularly interested in climate justice advocacy, community-engaged research, and global health equity.

 Matthew Meyer, MD